 In this case, it becomes clear how responsibility and accountability are related but different.
-Both the patient/client and the business are accountable for part of the ultimate outcome:na successful appointment.
-Yet, each party has different responsibilities that determine whether that outcome is achieved.
+Both the patient/client and the business are accountable for part of the ultimate outcome: a successful appointment.
+Yet, each party has different responsibilities that determines whether that outcome is achieved.

 This mirrors our reality in all types of relationships in our lives—from our workplace, where both ourselves and our employer or supervisor share some accountability for our success, to our personal and romantic relationships.

-Often, responsibilities and accountability are dependent or overlap with one another.
+Often, responsibilities and accountability are dependent on or overlap with one another.

-Although the law office may meet all their responsibilities and send proactive appointment reminder messages, this is ultimately moot if, for instance, the client chose an appointment time and date that they could not attend in the first place.
+The law office (in the example above) may meet all its responsibilities and send proactive appointment reminder messages to clients.
+However, this is ultimately moot if a client chooses an appointment time and date that they could not attend in the first place.

 Applications in Business

-While understanding the different ways in which we discuss accountability and responsibility may be interesting, it is only useful if we are able to apply that knowledge.
+While understanding the different ways we discuss accountability and responsibility may be interesting, it is only useful if we can apply that knowledge.

 Apply a few key takeaways from this breakdown: